Tech-at-DU/React-Redux-Timers-Tutorial/P10-List-Timers/content.md

 export default connect(mapStateToProps, mapDispatchToProps())(TimerView)
 ```

-From here the render method in 'ListTimers' can be simplified to
+From here the render method in 'src/ListTimers.js' can be simplified to

 ```JSX
 render() {